 5 Essential Steps to Mastering Customer Intelligence

 Sometimes we all just need a friend who will listen to what we have to say.
 But listening to your customers from a business perspective takes on a much more active role than just listening.
+Thats where customer intelligence comes in.

-Take a minute to ask yourself these three questions:
+If you are wondering if you understand your customers, take a minute to ask yourself these three questions:

 Are you really listening to what your customers have to say about your services, your product or your business?
 How are you getting their feedback?
 More importantly, how are you acting on that feedback or using it to build loyal customer relationships?